Bigaston/pico-8-newgrounds-tutorial/README.md

 ![](images/fig6.PNG)
 *__Fig 6 :__ Some medals information*

 Click on Submit and take the Medals ID.
-If you want the medals appared on the game's page, you have to unlock it once with your game.
+If you want the medals to appear on the game's page, you have to unlock it once with your game.

 ![](images/fig7.PNG)
 *__Fig 7 :__ The Medal ID*

-We have finish for Newgrounds for now.
+We have finish with Newgrounds for now.
 Now we need to use a text editor to edit the `.html` of the game.

 ## On the Text Editor

 So!
 We have to edit the `.html` export by PICO-8.
-I'm going to share with you premade code.
+I'm going to share with you some premade code.
 You can find the Newgrounds part on the [bitbucket page of the Javascript API](https://bitbucket.org/newgrounds/newgrounds.io-for-javascript-html5).

 We need to import the `newgroundsio.js` file.
-Add the next line on the `<head>` part of your document.
+Add a line on the `<head>` part of your document.
 And you need the JQuery module.

 ```Javascript
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.min.js"></script>
 <script src="bin/newgroundsio.js" type="text/javascript"></script>
 ```

-Now I'm going to share you a premade code you can use to enable medals.
+Now I'm going to share you a premade code that you can use to enable medals.
 You can read the comment to understand how it's work.
 You just have to put this code on `<script>` section before this line : `<script async type="text/javascript" src="your_game.js"></script>`

 ```Javascript
 var pico8_gpio = new Array(128); //Enable the PICO-8 GPIO